conradakunga/Blog/_posts/2025-06-05-how-to-deserialize-json-using-httpclient-in-using-c-in-net.md

 }
 ```

-Thus we can see that `GetAsync` is not only the most **flexible**, it has the additional bonus that it allows you to **access and read the response body**, regardless if the response was a success or a failure.
-In the case of a failure, **the error details would probably be in the body and thus it is useful to be able to read the content and display the error details to the users**.
+Thus, we can see that GetAsync is not only the most **flexible**, but it also has the additional bonus that it allows you to **access and read the response body, regardless of whether the response was a success or a failure**.
+In the case of a failure, **the error details would probably be in the body, and thus it is useful to be able to read the content and display the error details to the users**.

 **This is not possible with `GetFromJsonAsync` and `GetFromStringAsync`**

 ### TLDR

 **When fetching `JSON` for the server, use `GetFromJsonAsync` for the most part.
-If you need more flexibility such as reacting to different error codes or you want to be able to access the body even when the request failed, use `GetAsync`.**
+If you need more flexibility, such as reacting to different error codes, or you want to be able to access the body even when the request failed, use `GetAsync`.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-06-05%20-%20JSON%20Deserialization).